yibocat/axisfuzzy/doc/fuzzify/fuzzify_en.md

-# FuzzLab Fuzzification System Guide
+# AxisFuzzy Fuzzification System Guide

-This document describes the FuzzLab fuzzification system (`fuzzify`) and the membership subsystem (`membership`): architecture, core APIs, extensibility, performance notes, and usage examples.
+This document describes the AxisFuzzy fuzzification system (`fuzzify`) and the membership subsystem (`membership`): architecture, core APIs, extensibility, performance notes, and usage examples.

 Target branch: 2025-08-14 and later